-Summer Legal Internship
+Summer Law Student Internship

 EJI is a nonprofit law office and human rights organization that provides legal assistance to condemned prisoners, children in the criminal justice system, people wrongly convicted or sentenced, and the poor and vulnerable facing imprisonment.
 We advocate for more hopeful solutions to the violence, powerlessness, and despair that plague many marginalized communities.